sumeetjain/your-github-username.github.io/_posts/2016-02-18-explaining-web-apps.md

 ---
-Models, Controllers, and Views, Oh My!
+title: Models, Controllers, and Views, Oh My!
 ---

 The internet is magic.
 It encapsulates practically the entirety of human knowledge reached by just a few keystrokes and clicks.
 Instant access to information has become so prevalent that we take it for granted.
 Today, we take a look at the inner workings of a single Google (the universally accepted verb it has become, not the information oligarch from whence it came).
 How can you type a few words in a text field, hit 'enter', and be whisked away to a world of your choosing?